tylerharter/cs301-projects/spring19/p3/README.md

 What parameters should `extrapolate_error` have?
 That's your decision!

-### Q18: what is the error if we extrapolate 2018 for the 2015-to-2017 data for police?
+### Q18: what is the error if we extrapolate to 2018 from the 2015-to-2017 data for police?

-### Q19: what is the error if we extrapolate 2018 for the 2015-to-2016 data for streets?
+### Q19: what is the error if we extrapolate to 2018 from the 2015-to-2016 data for streets?

-### Q20: what is the error if we extrapolate 2018 for the 2015-to-2017 data for streets?
+### Q20: what is the error if we extrapolate to 2018 from the 2015-to-2017 data for streets?